-- 1. Preparation of the vehicle for TBI installation. - 2.
+- 1. Preparation of Jeep for TBI installation. - 2.
 Removal of non-required parts from carbureted engine. - 3.
 Installation of TBI and engine hardware. - 4.
 Installation of Electronic components and wiring harness. - 5.
 Calibration PROM and vehicle ECM. - 6.
 Initial vehicle startup and operation. - 7.
 Initial driving impressions. - 8.
 Tuning and troubleshooting.

-PREPARATION OF VEHICLE FOR TBI INSTALLATION
+PREPARATION OF JEEP FOR TBI INSTALLATION